Here is the latest on the 2026 World Superbike rider line-up during the summer break...

 The factory Yamaha World Superbike squad have announced one of its two riders for next season.
 Andrea Locatelli has already put pen to paper on a two-year deal for 2026 and 2027 after winning his maiden Superbike race at Assen.

-Despite rumours suggesting that he could enter the Moto2 World Championship in 2026, Can Oncu has requested a test with the Yamaha R1 before he decides his future.
-This could see the Turkish rider enter the Pata Yamaha squad next season.
+Despite rumours suggesting that he could enter the Moto2 World Championship in 2026, Can Oncu will test the Yamaha R1 at Cremona this week before deciding his future.

 GYTR GRT Yamaha WorldSBK Team: